bill-chamal/bill-chamal/README.md

 👋 **Hi there!**

-I'm Bill, a passionate developer and technology enthusiast with a keen interest in Networking, security, desktop dev and android dev.
+I'm Bill, a passionate developer and technology enthusiast with a keen interest in developing apps.
 I love diving into new challenges, learning cutting-edge technologies, and collaborating on exciting projects.

 ## 🔭 What I'm Working On